Medical Students Value Research Opportunities, Commitment to Community Service at SLU

 The event is sponsored by the School of Medicine.
 Participants presented posters on their research and the finalists shared their research findings in a forum for faculty and students.

-SLU sends the first and second place winners to present their research at the annual forum in Galveston, Texas, in April.
+SLU sends the first place winner to present his or her research at the annual forum in Galveston, Texas, in April.

 Established in 1836, Saint Louis University School of Medicine has the distinction of awarding the first medical degree west of the Mississippi River.
 The school educates physicians and biomedical scientists, conducts medical research, and provides health care on a local, national and international level.
 Research at the school seeks new cures and treatments in five key areas: cancer, infectious disease, liver disease, aging and brain disease and heart/lung disease.